StratifyLabs/StratifyBlog/content/device/2013-10-18-RAM-Flash-Usage-in-Embedded-C-Programs.md

 - non-executable
 - read-only or read-write
-- statically or dyncamilly allocated
+- statically or dynamically allocated
 - on the stack or the heap

 In desktop programs, the entire memory map is managed through virtual memory using a hardware construct, called a Memory Management Unit (MMU), to map the program's memory to physical RAM.
-In RAM-constrained embedded systems lacking an MMU, the memory map is divided in to a section for flash memory (code and read-only data) and a section for RAM (read-write data).
+In RAM-constrained embedded systems lacking an MMU, the memory map is divided into a section for flash memory (code and read-only data) and a section for RAM (read-write data).

 > **Note.** This article
 talks about specifics of the C language implementation using GCC with the ARM Cortex-M architecture.
 Other implementations differ on specifics, but the basic concepts are the same.